anaVitoriaLouro/order-summary-component-main/README.md

 Users should be able to:

-- See hover states for interactive elements
+- See hover states for interactive elements;

+The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px

 ### Screenshot